plone/volto/docs/source/user-manual/copy-paste-blocks.md

 Select an empty block where you want to paste blocks from the clipboard.
 You can see the paste option <i class="fas fa-clipboard"></i> at the bottom of Toolbar.

-Also, in addition if you hold <kbd>ctrl</kbd> key while clicking the paste button, it does not clear the clipboard.
+Also if you hold the :kbd:`ctrl` key while clicking the paste button, it does not clear the clipboard.

 ```{image} ../_static/user-manual/blocks/block-paste.gif
 :alt: Paste blocks